Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 ![image](https://user-images.githubusercontent.com/60011091/119988024-47eb0c80-bfe3-11eb-8588-06ecbeaab580.png)

 The above image shows the flow of yosys.
+Yosys takes RTL code and .lib files as input and netlist as output.
+Netlist is the standard cell representation of the design.

 From the above image, we use read_verilog to read the design code, read_liberty to read .lib files and finally write_verilog for generating netlist